lockevod/Karoo-KActions/README.md

 - Send automated notifications when you start or finish a bike ride.
 Now compatible with multiple messaging providers.
 - Execute automated actions (webhook)
 - Execute custom custom action (webhook) from custom datafield.
+- Send custom messages directly from a button (custom datafield).

 Compatible with Karoo 2 and Karoo 3 running Karoo OS version 1.524.2003 and later.